grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/03-ItDividesUs.md

 When the Britsh arrived in Australia, they already had a justice system in place and an understanding of rights as given in the Magna Carta.
 The Magna Carta included things like:

-- no person shall be deprived of life, liberty, or property, without due process of law
+- no free man shall be seized, imprisoned, dispossessed, outlawed, exiled or ruined in any way, nor in any way proceeded against, except by the lawful judgement of his peers and the law of the land (reference 3)
+- to no one will we deny or delay right or justice (reference 3)
-- a method to handle lands unlawfully taken from the Welsh by the English
+- a method to handle lands unlawfully taken from the Welsh by the English (reference 4)

 and yet: